looker-open-source/bqml_semantic_search_block/README.md

 ## Tutorial

-A comprehensive tutorial can be found here ([link to tutorial]).
+A comprehensive tutorial can be found here (*Coming Soon*).
 It covers:

 * Configuring the block.
 * Understanding the semantic search views.